wladimir-computin/FimiX8-RE/README.md

 * Ghidra

 Didn't had much time to document everything yet.
 Look for files named README.md, I write down my notes in those.

+## Contribution
+Help is desperately needed!
+Anyone with skills in Reverse Engineering, OpenWRT, Embedded, MIPS and so on.
+ATM I'm trying to unpack the second stage firmware image (jiffs2 overlay).